Ascend-Huawei/HiFly_Drone/ros_atlas/README.md

 | `CameraPublisher.py`   | Main script to publish livestream from drone to the `/tello/cam_data_raw` topic |
 | `BaseInference.py`     | Parent class to be inherited by models class for inference.
 Listens to `/tello/cam_data_raw`, make inference, and publish the inference results to `/acl_inferece/<model_name>`|
 | `BasePostprocessor.py` | Parent class for postprocessing the inference results.
 Listens to `/acl_inference/<model_name>`, postprocess, and publish the final results to `/postprocess/<model_name>` |

+## Project Extension
+To add your own inference module to this project, you need:

+1. An offline model stored in the `model` subdirectory (you can view the projects in [Ascend Samples](https://gitee.com/ascend/samples) for more ideas or use the Ascend Tensor Compiler [ATC] to convert .caffe or .pb models into .om models).

+2. Register your offline model's info and metadata to the dictionary in `ros_atlas/utils/params.py`.
+For example, to add a YOLO face detector module for object detection, you would add a dictionary item under `object_detection`.
+The dictionary is required to have the following keys to run successfully: `model_width`, `model_height`, `model_path`, `model_processor`
+    ```python
+    "object_detection": {
+        "face_detection": {
+                "model_width": 416,
+                "model_height": 416,
+                "model_path": os.path.join(paths["MODEL_PATH"], "face_detection.om"),
+                "model_processor": "FaceDetectionProcessor",
+                "model_info": "<model description>",
+            }
+    }
+    ```
+    > Note that you may also pass in other parameters in the dictionary for later uses by deconstructing them in the `params` argument in your `Processor` class

+3. Write a custom `<ModelName>Processor` class in `ros_atlas/model_processor/` (inherited from `BaseProcessor.py`) to take care of the offline model's inputs and outputs by overriding the preprocess and postprocess methods.
+3. Write a custom `<ModelName>Node` class (inherited from `BaseInference`) to make inference on livestream data from `CameraPublisher.py` and publish the resutls.
+4. Write a custom `<ModelName>Postprocess` class (inherited from `BasePostprocessor`) to postprocess model's outputs from `ExampleNode.py` and publish the final results.